zahiernasrudin/malaytextr/cran-comments.md

     Ullah (13:72)
     Yahya (15:59)
     Zadi (14:57)

-  Possibly mis-spelled words in DESCRIPTION:

 0 errors √ | 0 warnings √ | 1 note x

-* This is a new submission
 * It is not mis-spelled.
 These are names of authors from a research paper.